RedisLabs/redislabs-docs/content/rc/api/concepts/provisioning-lifecycle.md

 weight: 20
 alwaysopen: false
 categories: ["RC"]
+linktitle: Process and provisioning
 aliases: /rv/api/concepts/provisioning-lifecycle/
 ---

-The RC Pro REST API can run operations that use many resources, including multiple servers, services and related infrastructure.
+Flexible and Annual Redis Enterprise Cloud subscriptions can leverage a RESTful API that permits operations against a variety of resources, including servers, services, and related infrastructure.
-These operations include CREATE, UPDATE and DELETE operations on Subscriptions, Databases and other entities.
-As a result, these operations can take several minutes to process and complete.

-The API asynchronously processes and provisions these operations to improve performance.
-The API responds to the request with a task identifier that you can use to track the progress of the request through the phases of the asynchronous operation.
+{{< note >}}
+The REST API is not supported for Fixed or Free subscriptions.
+{{< /note >}}

+[Once it's enabled]({{< relref "/rc/api/how-to/enable-your-account-to-use-api.md" >}}), you can use the REST API to create, update, and delete sybscriptions, databases, and other entities.

+API operations run asynchronously, which means that provisioning occurs in the background.
+When you submit a request, a background process starts working on it.
+The respose object includes an ID that lets you determine the status of the background process as it performs its work.

-For operations that do not create or modify resources, such as most GET operations, the API uses standard synchronous HTTP request-response.
+For operations that do not create or modify resources (such as most GET operations), the API is sychronous; that is, the response object reports the results of the request.

-The API uses two phases in response to a request that requires asynchronous processing: processing and provisioning
+Asyncronous processes have two phases: processing and provisioning

 ![processing-and-provisioning](/images/rv/api/processing-and-provisioning.png)

 ## Task processing

-During this phase, the request is received, evaluated, planned and executed.
+During this phase, the request is received, evaluated, planned, and executed.

 ### Tracking requests using tasks

 When you request an asynchronous operation, including CREATE, UPDATE and DELETE operations, the response to the API REST request includes a `taskId`.
-The `taskId` is a unique identifier that allows you to track the progress of the requested operation and get information on its state.
+This unique ID lets you track the progress of the requested operation and get information on its state.

-You can query the `taskId` to track the state of a specific task:
+Use `taskId` to track the state of a specific task:

 ```shell
 {{% embed-code "rv/api/20-get-task-id.sh" %}}
 ```

-In this example, the `$TASK_ID` variable is set to hold the value of `taskId`.
+Here, the `$TASK_ID` variable contins the ID.
 For example:

 ```bash
 TASK_ID=166d7f69-f35b-41ed-9128-7d753b642d63
 ```

-You can also query the state of all active tasks or recently completed tasks in your account:
+You can also request that state of all active or recently completed account tasks:

 ```shell
 {{% embed-code "rv/api/30-get-all-tasks.sh" %}}